 While it is possible to make one dashboard that works for both groups, it normally doesn’t produce the best possible format or the best performing dashboard for either.
 Strive to provide the best possible experience for each audience even if that requires a little extra effort.

-Tableau includes built-in tools for both tableau desktop and tableau server that help you identify performance issues.
+Tableau includes built-in tools for both tableau desktop and tableau servers that help you identify performance issues.
 At the end of this post, you’ll learn about the desktop version of tableau’s performance recorder.
-The server version will be covered in “installing tableau server” post.
+The server version will be covered in the “installing tableau server” post.

 |Related Page - Learn What is the wrong way to build a dashboard in tableau|